-SQL Governor is a one-of-a-kind SQL Server optimization solution that can help you gain massive cost savings when applied at the time of a data platform renewal.
+SQL Governor is a one-of-a-kind SQL Server capacity and performance optimization solution that can help you gain massive cost savings when applied at the time of a data platform renewal.
 But the key is to start early.
 You need to allow time for both the capacity analysis and for the implementation planning in order to see where cost-savings can be made, thus the optimization process needs to begin at least a few months prior to your intended renewal date.

 So, the time to act is sooner than later!
 But how does data platform optimization work, and why do you need a specialist solution to do the job?